pierregarciafr/rails_asso_5_Kakimoto/README.md

 TODO
-Member model and same as Asso
-tests : create model and controller tests handling polymorphic association pundit new seeds
+tests : create model and controller tests handling polymorphic association pundit new seeds create Addresses model

 ---------------------------------------------
 Models :
-- User is a Devise model, and belongs to a one-to-one polymorphic association
+- User is a Devise model,
+  belongs to Member or Asso through a one-to-one polymorphic association
 - Asso has one User through this association
+- Member has one User

 Controllers & Views :
-- Assos controller creates a new Asso-User couple with a form
+- assos and people controllers create a new Asso-User or Person-User couple with a form

 Definition of RegistrationsController

-tests Asso model and Controller
+tests:
+- User Model, Asso model, Person model, Fixtures
+- Controller